bartoszgolek/NFlags/README.md

 ### Set option
 Option is an prefixed argument with value.
-Option abreviation can be also set.
+Option abbreviation can be also set.
-Values are converted to type T. CLR types, classess with implicit operator from string and classes with string argument constructor are supported by default.
+Values are converted to type T. CLR types, classes with implicit operator from string and classes with string argument constructor are supported by default.
 For other types see Converters section.
 ```c#
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterOption<T>("option", "o", "option description", "defaultOptionValue"));
 NFlags.Configure(c => {}).Root(configurator => configurator.RegisterOption<T>("option", "option description", "defaultOptionValue"));